MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-catalog.md

 * Learn [how to use foundation Models in Azure Machine Learning](./how-to-use-foundation-models.md) for fine-tuning, evaluation, and deployment using Azure Machine Learning studio UI or code based methods.
 * Explore the [Model Catalog in Azure Machine Learning studio](https://ml.azure.com/model/catalog).
 You need an [Azure Machine Learning workspace](./quickstart-create-resources.md) to explore the catalog.
-* [Evaluate, finetune, and deploy models](./how-to-use-foundation-models.md) curated by Azure Machine Learning.
+* [Evaluate, fine tune, and deploy models](./how-to-use-foundation-models.md) curated by Azure Machine Learning.